How to Make a Media Kit for Your Wedding Business

 - Make sure it’s shareable and you can easily send it off with your pitches

 “Ultimately, you want all of your information to be easily accessible.
-Standard practice is typically having a downloadable PDF that’s 1-3 pages in length; keep it short and sweet to prevent overwhelm.
+Standard practice is to provide a downloadable PDF that’s one to three pages long; keep it short and sweet to prevent overwhelm.
 That said, media kits are easily customizable and meant to be personalized to fit your PR goals.
 For example, consider incorporating more information about this within your kit if you’re looking to promote a new product launch or offering.” – Meghan Ely of OFD Consulting

 Photo Credit: Ground Picture / Shutterstock.com